F286/f286.github.io/co-dev.md

 It's not rocket science however.
 With a solid understanding of the fundumentals, you will be able to create a highly effective co-dev team.

-I will outline how to do this below.
+Let's look at how to do this below.

 ## Chat with video every morning